Dalifried/eve.macro/README.md

 This is just a very simple macro I made for myself for Bee Swarm Simulator

-It clicks WASD at an interval of 1 second (changeable) And clicks Left Click at an interval of 0.1 second (changeable)
+It clicks WASD at an interval of 1 second (changeable)

+And clicks Left Click at an interval of 0.1 second (changeable)

-You can also toggle the keyboard or mouse is active
+You can also toggle whether the keyboard or mouse is active

 Keybinds:
 F1 - Start